Praveen-Wakchaure/FrontEnd-Surveyporta/README.md

 # SurveyPortal_Cap

-Download and Unzip the File for project
+Download and Unzip the File for project with FrontEnd and BackEnd